rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=aTErYmjKyUY
 2, AKheon's vid of Martyr's Chamber skip v3 (Wulf2k9 variation):
         https://www.youtube.com/watch?v=X8tZk_NScJM

-Other: the Ledge Magnetism glitches in this room stop working for some reason after you've utilized the Amulet to free the hanging corpse at the back of the room.

 Other (NG+): if you break out of the grapple switch here with a Rage and then